 - Invest time in current and potential clients; don’t always bill them for every moment of your time.
 If a legal professional is networking purely for business development purposes, it’s highly unlikely they would bill for their time.

 Finally, one of the most common reasons lawyers fail to get the brief is that they don’t ask for the business.
 A simple phrase like “I can help you with that” or “Let’s work together” can turn a conversation into a sale.
 It’s amazing how easy it can be to turn a prospect into a client just by asking for the work.

 8. Have a tailored proposal

-It’s important Australian law firms realise that each client is different.
+It’s important law firms realise that each client is different.
 To win the work firms will need to adjust to each client’s preferences.
 Law firms will need to uncover the value factors the client sees as appealing and deliver a highly tailored proposal.
 Research and conversation are the main drivers to delivering a successful pitch.

-It’s important Australian law firms take the right steps to ensure they are maximising their chances of securing new business.
+It’s important law firms take the right steps to ensure they are maximising their chances of securing new business.
 A full audit of your new business strategy should be completed to make sure the above tips are included.